Elektrochecker/shpd-seed-finder/README.md

 In [this repository](https://github.com/Elektrochecker/shpd-seed-finder) I will contribute to seedfinder for Shattered Pixel Dungeon v2.0.0 and above.
 To view releases from previous seedfinder versions, see https://github.com/alessiomarotta/shpd-seed-finder

+[SHPD Toolkit](https://github.com/Elektrochecker/shpd-toolkit) is a GUI version of this project which is easier to use and can be installed on android.

 # How to use

 ## setup